March 5, 2026 | Market Reports

 If You Are Thinking About Selling

 February is historically a quieter month for inventory.
 But this February was quieter than most, with new listings across the GTA down nearly 18 percent from last year.
-That means if you listed your home this spring, you would be entering a market with less seller competition than you might expect.
+If you listed your home this spring you would be entering a market with less seller competition than you might expect.

 Buyers are still active.
 The sale to list price ratio across the GTA held at 97 percent in February.
 Milton came in at 98 percent.
 Mississauga at 98 percent.
 These are not distressed numbers.
 They reflect a market where properly prepared and properly priced homes are still transacting.

-The sellers who are waiting for a dramatic market recovery before listing may be waiting for conditions that do not arrive before the next wave of competition does.
-Right now, your home has fewer neighbours on the block.
+The sellers waiting for a dramatic recovery before listing may be waiting for conditions that do not arrive before the next wave of competition does.
+Right now your home has fewer neighbours on the block.

 If the timing aligns with your family situation, your financial goals, or a life transition you have been planning, this spring is worth a serious conversation.